Nexmo/nexmo-developer/_documentation/client-sdk/concepts/jwt-acl.md

 ---
-title: How to create JWTs and ACLs
+title: How to generate JWTs
-description: JSON Web Tokens (JWTs) and Access Control Lists (ACLs) are a key concept to understand in order to authenticate your apps and users.
+description: This topic explains how to generate JWTs for use in your app.
+JSON Web Tokens (JWTs) and Access Control Lists (ACLs) are a key concept to understand in order to authenticate your apps and users.
 ---

-# How to create JWTs and ACLs
+# How to generate JWTs

 ## JWTs